SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 ![image alt text](/guides/users-guide/image_27.png)

-* ==You can fill in the red range minimum and red range maximum value.
-When the values are between these values, a threshold alarm will be raised.==
+* You can fill in the red range minimum and red range maximum value.
+When the values are between these min and max values, a threshold alarm will be raised.

 * Under "Create Alarm" you can optionally edit the alarm type and the alarm text.

-* Under "Activate for target group or devices" you can select for which objects the rule is activated.
+* Under "Activate for target group or devices" you can select the object this rule will be applied to.

 * Press "CREATE"